ks888/LambStatus/README.md

 ## Goals of this project

-* Offer an open source status page system
+* Offers an open source and serverless status page system.
-* Enable users to easily build and update the system (by fully utilizing the CloudFormation)
+* Enables you to deploy and maintain the status page system at minimum effort.
-* Serverless architectures

 ## Why Serverless?

-Status page system is able to make use of the benefits of Serverless architectures, because:
+Status page system is great with the Serverless architecture, because:

 * It dramatically eases your pain caused by the scaling / availability issues.
 It is terrible if your service is down AND heavy traffic from stuck users stops your status page.
 * It reduces your infrastructure cost.
 A status page usually gets very low traffic and occasionally huge traffic.
 You only pay for the traffic that you handle.

+Apart from the Serverless architecture, LambStatus enables you to:

+* Easily build and update the system (by the power of the CloudFormation)
+* Choose the AWS region different from your service's region.
+If both your service and its status page rely on the same region, [the region outage](https://aws.amazon.com/message/41926/) may stop both.

 ## Installation